 During the pandemic, the activity bags are not available.

 Is the building accessible?
 Tolono UMC is fully accessible, with a single, unisex handicap restroom.
 Our sanctuary’s chancel has a few steps with handrails on both sides, but everything else is on one-level!
 The door to the left of the cross and flame sign (on the front of the building) has no steps and generally has a greeter on Sunday mornings who can hold the door for you if you need help.

 Communion and Baptism

-Typically, ushers will direct persons to the front by the center aisle where they break off a piece of bread from the loaf.
+Typically, ushers will direct persons to the front by the center aisle where they will receive a piece of bread torn or cut from the common loaf.
 They also take an individual cup where they can take the two elements together.
-Persons can kneel at the front and pray if they wish and then return by one of the outer aisles.
+Persons can kneel at the chancel rail and pray if they wish and then return to their seats by one of the outer aisles.
 The open table extends to all people.
 You do not have to be a member of the church or of any church to partake in the sacrament.
 Even our toddlers look forward to sharing in the Lord’s Supper.

 If you were baptized once, and are wanting to be baptized again, we want to remind you that the work of baptism is God’s work.
 Once is enough.
 It counts regardless of what you have done since your baptism.
 And we accept your baptism whether you were sprinkled, immersed or poured.

 How do I become a member of the church?
 For information on confirmation or church membership (including what it entails!) please contact the church office or our pastor.